espressif/esp-idf/docs/en/api-guides/wifi.rst

 - Support WPA/WPA2/WPA3/WPA2-Enterprise and WPS
 - Support AMPDU, HT40, QoS and other key features
 - Support Modem-sleep
-- Support an Espressif-specific protocol which, in turn, supports up to **1 km** of data traffic
+- Support the Espressif-specific ESP-NOW protocol and Long Range mode, which supports up to **1 km** of data traffic
 - Up to 20 MBit/s TCP throughput and 30 MBit/s UDP throughput over the air
 - Support Sniffer
 - Support both fast scan and all-channel scan